TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 6/Luke 6.6.md

 ---

-And it came to pass on another sabbath, that he entered into the synagogue and taught: and there was a man there, and his right hand was withered.
+It also happened on another Sabbath that he entered into the synagogue and taught.
+There was a man there, and his right hand was withered.